Uvacoder/woodwork-projects/plans/genshelves/README.md

-A generic and fairly straightforward shelf plan.
-This basic design can be adapted for many purposes (bookcase, media console, shoe rack, closet organizer...) by scaling the size up and down, changing the number of shelves, vertical supports etc.
+A basic and fairly straightforward shelf design that can be adapted for many purposes (bookcase, media console, shoe rack, closet organizer...) by scaling the size up and down, changing the number of shelves, vertical supports etc.